I. The Japan Section of the Regional Science Association International

 Posting to the magazine published by RSAI and other publications.

-The PRSCO International Regional Society and the PRSCO Summer Institute, which are held every other year, are held as members of the PRSCO’s main constituent circulation with other key members (Recently, the 8th PRSCO Tokyo Convention (1983), 11 th PRSCO Singapore Competition (1989), the 4th PRSCO Summer Institute (1996), the 5th PRSCO Summer Institute (1998)).
+The PRSCO International Regional Conference and PRSCO Summer Institute are held biennially on a rotating basis with the other main members of PRSCO (recently, the 8th PRSCO Congress in Tokyo in 1983, the 11th PRSCO Congress in Singapore in 1989 year), the 4th PRSCO Summer Institute (1996), and the 5th PRSCO Summer Institute (1998)).

-Recently, in the year 2005, the 19th PRSCO Tokyo Convention was held grandly at the Faculty of Economics, Nihon University.
+Recently, the 19th PRSCO Tokyo Conference was held with great fanfare in 2005 at the Department of Economics, Nihon University.

 Please see this website for the officials of our society.

-MIZUNOYA laboratory, Graduate School of Life and Environmental Sciences, University of Tsukuba
+MIZUNOYA Study room, Graduate School of Life and Environmental Sciences, University of Tsukuba

 1-1-1 Tennodai, Tsukuba, Ibaraki 305-8572 Japan